ulyngs/pagedownCV/README.md

 # Welcome to `pagedown-cv`
-This repository holds various templates for building a cv with [`rmarkdown`](https://rmarkdown.rstudio.com) and [`pagedown`](https://github.com/rstudio/pagedown), illustrated with my personal resumé.
+This repository holds various templates for dynamically generating a cv with the [`rmarkdown`](https://rmarkdown.rstudio.com) and [`pagedown`](https://github.com/rstudio/pagedown) R packages, illustrated with my personal resumé.

-(NOTE: for now 1-3 only works properly in Chrome, as some aspects of CSS Paged Media are only supported by this browser):
+(NOTE: 1-3 only works properly in Chrome, as some aspects of CSS Paged Media are only supported by this browser):

 1. [Paged, academic resume (**one-column-paged-academic.Rmd**)](one-column-paged-academic.html)
 1. [Paged, 2-column brief resume (**two-column-paged-brief.Rmd**)](two-column-paged-brief.html)